mnotgninnep/Crypto-Guru-Pending-Burst-Notifier-for-Raspberry-Pi-Printer/README.md

 A single tap of the button will print out a summary.
 Hold it down for 2+ seconds and the Raspberry Pi will shutdown.

-If you like this, please donate us some BURST!<br>
+If you like this, please donate some BURST to me!<br>
-mikeyp's BURST: BURST-XYKV-9LAA-KQ4Z-FWGT3<br>
-Thothloki's BURST: BURST-QCL8-NXGJ-L5WD-35KXA
+BURST: BURST-XYKV-9LAA-KQ4Z-FWGT3